enumag/enumag.cz/source/_posts/2016-11-02-symfony-validator-conditional-constraints.md

 }
 ```

 Now you can validate the client entity without specifying any groups.
-Symfony/Validator will recognize that it implements he GroupSequenceProviderInterface and will call the getGroupSequence() method to determine the validation groups.
+Symfony/Validator will recognize that it implements the GroupSequenceProviderInterface and will call the getGroupSequence() method to determine the validation groups.
+The `@Assert\GroupSequenceProvider()` annotation is necessary as well!

 Prior to Symfony 3.2 there was a drawback to this solution.
 Symfony/Validator runs the groups from a GroupSequence one by one and if one and skips the rest if one fails.
-It was not possible to get all of the violations at once, just one group at a time.
+It was not possible to get all of the violations at once, just the first group with any failure.
 With my pull request that was accepted into Symfony 3.2 it is now possible to validate multiple validation groups in each step.
 If you only use one step you can get all violations at once.

 ```language-php
 use Symfony\Component\Validator\Constraints as Assert;